amirrezarajabi/Multimedia-Systems/fireworks/README.md

 *   **clicking mouse** : throw a bomb from where the mouse is clicked, The **longer** the click, the **higher** the bomb goes.

+This is the sound effect that i choose:

 ## Results